-Periodically, our newspapers publish a list of wills.
-The name and occupation of the deceased is followed by a figure denoting the value of his or her estate.
-In Ireland, an editor may highlight any priest who figures in the upper bracket, to headline the piece.
-Scarcely the epitaph Christ would have wished for one of his disciples!
-For more than a century, priests had a dominant - even domineering - position in Irish society.
-As a result, they have come in for a fair share of criticism in literature and the media.
-In this, James Joyce had predecessors as well as followers.
-But traditionally, the people were more indulgent towards the short-comings of their pastors.
-Those who fell victim to the demon drink were more pitied than censored.
-Those who succumbed to the charms of the fairer sex were more gossiped about than condemned.
-The harshest criticism was reserved for the money-grasping priest.
-In this, the ordinary gut-reaction of the people, their sensus fidelium, mirrors accurately the Gospel priorities.
+Our newspapers regularly publish a list of wills of the recently deceased.
+The name and occupation of the deceased person is followed by the monetary value of his or her estate.
+If the name of a priest or other cleric should figure in the upper bracket of wills, it raises the odd anomaly of the wealthy clergyman.
+A large financial legacy is hardly the epitaph Christ would wish for one of his priests!
+For a long time (say, from the 1860s to the 1960s) the clergy had a dominant position in Irish society.
+As a result, they often came in for much criticism in literature and the media.
+In this, James Joyce was just one critic among many.
+The people were often more indulgent towards other short-comings of their pastors.
+Those who fell victim to the demon drink were more pitied than censored, those who succumbed to the charms of the fair sex were not harshly condemned.
+The most severe criticism was reserved for the money-grasping priest.
+This ordinary gut-reaction of the people (sensus fidelium) accurately mirrors the guidance of Christ in today's Gospel.

 Poverty is endemic in our selfish world.
 We are bombarded almost daily by the media with harrowing accounts of grinding poverty in the Third World.
 The developed world too has its poverty stories, with statistics showing the growing numbers living below the poverty line in the "rich man's club."
 No great city in the Western world would be complete without its poverty belt where people in the low- or no-income sector are confined within their poverty trap.
 The resulting plague of crime and drugs has obliged governments, in fluctuating bouts of enthusiasm, to declare war on poverty.
 Poverty, like disease, must be eradicated.